almtzr/Pedro-Get-Started/README.md

 - Upload your custom sketch to the Pedro Board or one of the sketch available on the [Pedro Github Page](https://github.com/almtzr/Pedro/tree/main/code/basic)
 ---

 ## ✅ 1.
-If You Purchased a Pre-Assembled Pedro:
+If You Purchased a Pre-Assembled Pedro

 When you buy a pre-assembled Pedro, it comes with the pedroDirectMode.ino firmware already flashed.
 That means your robot is ready to use, plug & play.
 No setup required!

 ## ✅ 2.
-If You Purchased A Pedro Full Kit:
+If You Purchased A Pedro Full Kit

 With the Pedro Full DIY Kit, you get all the necessary components to build the robot, including electronics and 3D-printed parts.
 You can go straight to the section **5.
 Assembling Pedro**.